 KNOWN ICS MALWARE

-This list is not exhaustive and is meant to provide an overview of the most prevalent ICS malware impacting US victims.
-This page is updated regularly with new information.
+This list may not be exhaustive.
+The ICS threat profile is meant to provide an overview of the most prevalent ICS malware impacting US victims and will be updated regularly with new information.

 WHAT ARE INDUSTRIAL CONTROL SYSTEMS?

 Industrial control systems (ICS) is a collective term for several types of control systems and other equipment used to operate and/or automate industrial processes, and includes supervisory control and data acquisition (SCADA) systems – often incorrectly used interchangeably with ICS – and distributed control systems (DCS).